shotgunsoftware/shotgun-docker-example/README.md

     git clone git@github.com:shotgunsoftware/shotgun-docker-example.git

-You then need to acquire the latest version of the Shotgun containers from the Shotgun Account Center, and load them into docker
+You then need to acquire the latest version of the ShotGrid containers from the ShotGrid Account Center, and load them into docker

-    tar -xvf shotgun-docker-se-7.11.2.2.tar.gz
+    tar -xvf shotgrid-docker-se-X.X.X.X.tar.gz
-    sudo docker load < shotgun/se/shotgun-app.7.11.2.2.tar
+    sudo docker load < shotgrid/se/shotgrid-app.X.X.X.X.tar

 Update the `docker-compose.yml` file and put the matching versions of the docker images in place of `%VERSION%`.

-You can then start Shotgun and all required containers using
+You can then start ShotGrid and all required containers using

     sudo docker-compose up -d

-The Shotgun application will be available at http://localhost
+The ShotGrid application will be available at http://localhost

-## Logging into Shotgun
+## Logging into ShotGrid

 Find the shotgun_admin password in the app container log